-- a) failing to give notice promptly (IA Regulations, s.
-134) and file a "proof of loss" within 90 days, to the prejudice of the Corporation; but if an insured person delays filing "proof of loss," anyone with an interest in the vehicle, such as the holder of a lien, may do so at any time (s.
-138); - b) being under the influence of liquor or drugs so as to be incapable of proper control of the vehicle; - c) being convicted for any offence under ss.
-249, 252, 253, 254, or 255 of the Criminal Code; - d) operating a vehicle when not authorized and qualified (IA Regulations, s.
-55); - e) using the vehicle in illicit trade, or to avoid arrest, or other police action (s.
-55); - f) towing an unregistered, unlicensed trailer (s.
-55); - g) permitting others to breach a condition (s.
-55); - h) using a vehicle in a manner contrary to the insured person's statement in his or her application for coverage, the result being a form of breach of condition.
+- a) being under the influence of liquor or drugs so as to be incapable of proper control of the vehicle; - b) being convicted for any offence under ss.
+249, 252, 253, 254, or 255 of the Criminal Code; - c) operating a vehicle when not authorized and qualified (IVR, s.
+55); - d) using the vehicle in illicit trade, or to avoid arrest, or other police action (s.
+55); - e) towing an unregistered, unlicensed trailer (s.
+55); - f) permitting others to breach a condition (s.
+55); - g) using a vehicle in a manner contrary to the insured person's statement in his or her application for coverage, the result being a form of breach of condition.
 This happens most commonly in cases where coverage of a vehicle for "pleasure purposes" is applied for, and the vehicle is damaged when in fact being used to take the insured person to or from work (s.
-55 sets out the specifics); - failing, without reasonable cause and to the prejudice of the Corporation, (i) to make a police report within 48 hours after the discovery of theft, loss, or damage; (ii) to obtain a police case file number; and (iii) to advise the Corporation within seven days of making the report to the police of the circumstances of that loss or damage as well as the police case file number (s.
-136 (a)); and - j) failing, without reasonable cause and to the prejudice of the Corporation, to comply with ss.
+55 sets out the specifics); - h) failing, without reasonable cause and to the prejudice of the Corporation, (i) to make a police report within 48 hours after the discovery of theft, loss, or damage; (ii) to obtain a police case file number; and (iii) to advise the Corporation within seven days of making the report to the police of the circumstances of that loss or damage as well as the police case file number (s.
+136 (a)); and failing, without reasonable cause and to the prejudice of the Corporation, to comply with ss.
 67 or 68 of the MVA, or similar provisions in the law of another Canadian or American jurisdiction, relating to the duties of a driver directly or indirectly involved in an accident (IA Regulations s.
+136 (b)).

-136 (b)). - NOTE: IA Regulations s.
+IA Regulations s.
 128 sets out the circumstances in which the Corporation may enforce a right of recovery against a person who, with the consent of the insured, has the care, custody or control of the insurer's vehicle.

-14. Exceptions to Forfeiture
+8. Exceptions to Forfeiture

-If a vehicle is used "contrary to statement in application," the right to indemnity is not forfeited when the damage occurs during a mere "occasional" use of the vehicle in violation of the statement in the application.
+If a vehicle is used "contrary to statement in application", the right to indemnity is not forfeited when the damage occurs during a mere "occasional" use of the vehicle in violation of the statement in the application.
 These exceptions are the same as those permitted for "occasional use" in third-party liability cases (see above and Schedule 1, s.
 2, Table 2).

-15. Reporting Accidents
+9. Reporting Accidents

 Coverage may be denied where an insured person fails, without reasonable cause and to the prejudice of the Corporation, to comply with ss.
-67 or 68 of the MVA (IA Regulations, s.
-136(b)).
+67 or 68 of the MVA.
 The onus of proving compliance lies on anyone who is bound to report.